 6. Ask for feedback, and listen!

 Pay attention to what people have to say about the event.
 If they care enough to offer feedback, do your best to incorporate that into your future interactions with consumers.

 Consumer feedback is valuable, and it’s an open door to strong relationships with customers.

 Many people just want to feel heard, and when they do they’ll think of themselves as an important part of your brand.
 This leads to loyal customers and all the benefits that come with stronger relationships.

 Need some help with launching an ephemeral marketing program?
 Leverage our 20+ years of experience and expertise in creating impactful, successful programs.

 Contact us — we’re here to help!

-Experiential marketing campaigns are exciting but require a rigorous process to enact.
-These tips will help make a strong, successful start to that process.
+An experiential marketing event is exciting but requires a rigorous process to enact.
+These tips will help make a strong, successful start to your event.